 Images: Jonathan Russell / www.criterionauctioneers.com.

-Technically it is an ‘attributed’ work because of no recorded provenance, but it has all the hallmarks of Annie’s later paintings – the variation of colour across the canvas with no broad monochrome areas, skilled modelling of the hands, ‘unfinished’ appearance, and lack of detail in peripheral areas – and the framing and labeling is all as it should be, so I am personally confident in the attribution.
+Technically it is an ‘attributed’ work because of no recorded provenance, but it has all the hallmarks of Annie’s later paintings – the variation of colour across the canvas with no broad monochrome areas, skilled modelling of the hands, ‘unfinished’ appearance, and lack of detail in peripheral areas – and the framing and labeling are all appropriate to the attribution.

 The treatment of the hands is similar to those in Count Zouboff, dated 1908-9.
 There are three hands, the centre one being mostly overpainted by the lower hand.